cthae/Adobe-Launch-Debugger/README.md

 * [x] Finish the Product string parsing and reporting
 * [x] Adjust colors in the console logging to work well in the light console
 * [x] Add a settings and info tabs to the popup
-* [ ] Add settings to change the default behavior of the main console log to be collapsed
+* [x] Add settings to change the default behavior of the main console log to be collapsed
+* [ ] Deploy a test launch property with AA tracking for advanced testing
 * [ ] Get some help from designers on the favicon, popup ui and logging
 * [ ] Release to the Chrome web store - first release
 * [ ] Implement the library switching logic